ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Built-in regridding schemes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * ``linear``: Bilinear regridding.
-For source data on a regular grid, uses
+  For source data on a regular grid, uses :obj:`~iris.analysis.Linear` with
+  `extrapolation_mode='mask'`.
-  :obj:`iris.analysis.Linear` with `extrapolation_mode='mask'`.
-For source data
-  on an irregular grid, uses
+  For source data on an irregular grid, uses
-  :class:`esmvalcore.preprocessor.regrid_schemes.ESMPyLinear`.
+  :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyLinear`.
+  Source data on an unstructured grid is not supported, yet.
 * ``nearest``: Nearest-neighbor regridding.
-For source data on a regular
-  grid, uses :obj:`iris.analysis.Nearest` with `extrapolation_mode='mask'`.
-For
+  For source data on a regular grid, uses :obj:`~iris.analysis.Nearest` with
+  `extrapolation_mode='mask'`.
-  source data on an irregular grid, uses
+  For source data on an irregular grid, uses
+  :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyNearest`.
-  :class:`esmvalcore.preprocessor.regrid_schemes.ESMPyNearest`.
-For source data
-  on an unstructured grid, uses
+  For source data on an unstructured grid, uses
-  :class:`esmvalcore.preprocessor.regrid_schemes.UnstructuredNearest`.
+  :class:`~esmvalcore.preprocessor.regrid_schemes.UnstructuredNearest`.
-* ``area_weighted``: First-order (area-weighted) regridding.
-For source data on
+* ``area_weighted``: First-order conservative (area-weighted) regridding.
-  a regular grid, uses :obj:`iris.analysis.Area-weighted`.
-For source data on
+  For source data on a regular grid, uses :obj:`~iris.analysis.AreaWeighted`.
-  an irregular grid, uses
+  For source data on an irregular grid, uses
-  :class:`esmvalcore.preprocessor.regrid_schemes.ESMPyAreaWeighted`.
+  :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyAreaWeighted`.
+  Source data on an unstructured grid is not supported, yet.

 See also :func:`esmvalcore.preprocessor.regrid`